evkx/evkx.github.io/content/models/nio/el6/EL6/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close are an standard function for the regular doors.

 There is only one roof for this model.
-The standard roof has a large panoramic roof extending from the front to the rear.
+The standard roof has a panoramic roof.
+The glass extends most of the roof, and occupants can open the front part.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.

 {{< sitefiguresized thumb="models/nio/el6/el6/exterior_1_st.jpg" title="Nio EL6" width="2560" height="1280"  >}}